haofuch/TwitterLDA/README.md

 # TwitterLDA

-A fast and memory-efficient implementation of TwitterLDA.
+A fast and memory-efficient implementation of Twitter-LDA.

-Run train.bat for quick start.
+Build the project and run train.bat for quick start.